 - Category: Friends and Family

-Here is my response to Maggie and other teenagers struggling to help a friend with a secret eating disorder.
+Teen-age Maggie want to help her friend who struggles with a secret eating disorder.

 Maggie, yours is one of the most heartbreaking and challenging of all the requests I receive.
 Sadly, I receive many requests such as yours.The girl you call your best friend is pushing you to a new threshold of awareness, maturity, clarity and responsibility.
 You may or may not cross that threshold.